 5. Casa Cenote

 Casa Cenote is one to visit no matter how good a diver you are and what time of year you’re visiting Mexico.
-This cenote is mainly a large lagoon surrounded and teeming with mangrove trees and other jungle plants.
-Dive or snorkel here and you’ll feel like you’re truly diving in a jungle, with fish, barracudas, eels, shrimp and blue crabs meandering past you.
+As one of the best Cenotes in Mexico, it is mainly a large lagoon surrounded by and teeming with mangrove trees and other jungle plants.
+Dive or snorkel here and you’ll feel like you’re truly diving in the jungle, with fish, barracudas, eels, shrimp and blue crabs meandering past you.

 It’s a very different experience here to most other cenotes.
 Casa Cenote is a brilliant place to take some photos and you have a great view of the halocline layer formed because this cenote links the Sistema Sac Aktun (one of the longest cave systems in Mexico and the world) and the ocean.
 It is not one to be missed.

 A real favorite for fans of wildlife, Carwash is teeming with fish and turtles when you dip beneath the clear, water lily-topped surface.